|Nutrition Facts (per serving)|

-The fresh, piquant combo of lemon and parsley calls chimichurri -- a multipurpose Argentinian condiment/marinade/sauce -- to mind.
+The fresh, piquant combo of lemon and parsley calls chimichurri—a multipurpose Argentinian condiment/marinade/sauce—to mind.
 The addition of soy sauce gives the steaks an umami boost, too.
-The flavor mix means these steaks play well with a wide variety of international cuisines, including South American, Asian, and Mediterranean.
+The flavor mix means these steaks play well with a wide variety of international cuisines, including South American, Asian, and the Mediterranean.

 Need help on the grilling front?
 Check out Barbecues & Grilling Expert Derrick Riches' helpful step-by-step instructions for achieving steak perfection.

-1. Place the steaks in a deep dish large enough to hold them in a single layer.
-Or, place them in a large zipper-lock plastic bag.
+Place the steaks in a deep dish large enough to hold them in a single layer.
+Or place them in a large zipper-lock plastic bag.

-3. Preheat the grill.
-When it is very hot, barbecue the steaks to the desired degree of doneness.
+When grill is very hot, barbecue the steaks to the desired degree of doneness.

 Steak isn't the only thing that tastes good with this marinade.
 Try it on poultry, fish, veggies, or even tofu.